-UH&CS Doctoral Psychology Internship
+UH&CS Psychology Internship

-UH&CS supports a Doctoral Internship in Health Services Psychology.
+UH&CS supports a Doctoral Internship in Health Service Psychology.
 The program is a one-year, full-time program.
-UH&CS admits interns from any accredited doctoral program and is a single-entry internship.
+UH&CS admits interns from APA-accredited Counseling or Clinical Psychology doctoral programs and is a single-entry internship.
 Interns typically work 40 hours per week.
 No part-time or non-stipend positions are currently offered.
-Each intern is required to complete a minimum of 2000 hours over the course of one year.
-Interns devote a minimum of 16 hours per week to clinical activities and receive individual, assessment, and group supervision with licensed psychologists.
-Interns receive didactic training by senior clinical staff and participated in weekly case conferences.
-Interns work within an interdisciplinary context, collaborating with social work staff and students, psychiatry staff and residents, and other professions afforded by this site.
+Each intern is required to complete a minimum of 500 intervention hours over the course of one year.
+Interns devote on average approximately 18 hours per week to clinical activities and receive individual and group supervision with licensed psychologists.
+Interns receive didactic training by senior clinical staff and participate in case conferences.
+Interns work within an interdisciplinary context, collaborating with social work staff and students, clinical counseling staff and students, psychiatry staff and residents, and other professions afforded by this site.